 All sloppy joes need a soft squishy bun and I’ve got a newish soft squishy bun recipe that I’ve been working on.
 If you read my blog regularly, you know I’m often using King Arthur Baking’s potato bun recipe.
 It’s a great recipe, but in the weights I’m using, it makes 9 or 10 buns and that’s just too many buns for most of my sandwich applications.
 The King Arthur recipe claims the recipe yield is 6 buns, but those would turn out to be huge buns.
 I weigh out around 85 or 90 grams and can easily get 9 buns from their recipe for that yield.

-So I’ve scaled down the recipe a little and swapped the dry milk for regular milk (also works well with almond or alternate non-dairy milks).
+So I’ve scaled down the recipe a little.
 I’ve also tested this bun with potato flour or potato flakes and they seem to be somewhat interchangeable.

 This bun recipe is great for sloppy joes, smash burgers and fried chicken sandwiches.
 Bookmark it to make for your next backyard cookout.